Ostomy Fashion – is the cost justified?

 Aura Clothing – Angelina

-“The main reason why ostomy products are more expensive than high street products is due to the fact that they are specialised, because it’s not the standard product means that all the specifications have to be made specifically.
+‘The main reason why ostomy products are more expensive than high street products is due to the fact that they are specialised.
+As they aren’t standard products, means that all the specifications have to be made specifically.
 You have to prototype every style in every size and colour and in every material to ensure that the manufacturer can meet the quality requirements.
 We also have prototypes from several different manufacturers to ensure that we have more than one reliable source.
-As well as that, manufacturers charge a higher price for smaller quantities especially when the product isn’t a factory standard.
-Aura clothing are also made from the highest quality materials which then also adds to the cost of the final product.
-Aura clothing is worth the money because it is made specifically for ostomates.
-Every detail has gone into the final product and has been designed and developed for those individuals in mind.”
+As well as that, manufacturers charge a higher price for smaller quantities, especially when the product isn’t a factory standard.
+Aura Clothing is also made from the highest quality materials which then also adds to the cost of the final product.
+Aura Clothing is worth the money because it is made specifically for ostomates.
+Every detail has gone into the final product and has been designed and developed for those individuals in mind.’

-“So, for me when I created the jeans I wanted my customer to have the best in quality.
+‘So, for me when I created the jeans, I wanted my customer to have the best in quality.
 Jeans that would last a lifetime.
-Having them made in the U.K. also meant jobs for local people that are paid a decent wage and enriched communities.
+Having them made in the U.K. also meant jobs for local people that are paid a decent wage and has enriched communities.
 I Am Denim jeans are sewn by experts that have been in business for over 150 years.
-It also means I can oversee every step of the process that goes into making my designs become and reality to ensure the customer receives the jeans they deserve.”
+It also means I can oversee every step of the process that goes into making my designs become a reality, to ensure the customer receives the jeans they deserve.”

 Jasmine Stacey – Jasmine Stacey Collection

-“Each brief is handmade with the sole purpose to improve an ostomates confidence and begin their journey of self-love after surgery.
-I have always taken pride in producing the garments in the UK with seamstress’ who I would call my friends.
+‘Each brief is handmade with the sole purpose to improve an ostomate’s confidence and begin their journey of self-love after surgery.
+I have always taken pride in producing the garments in the U.K. with seamstresses who I would call my friends.
 Keeping the embedded ethos within the brand is essential and this extends to the products.
-Close monitoring of the whole process from start to finish, means we produce the highest quality garments and ensure that each and every person is dealt with as a person.
-The high streets all source and hold stock for biggest margins, here at JSC we try to be competitive with price to allow our product to be accessible to all.”
+Close monitoring of the whole process from start to finish, means we produce the highest quality garments and ensure that each and every person is dealt with personally.
+The high streets all source and hold stock for biggest margins, but here at JSC we try to be competitive with price to allow our product to be accessible to all.’

 Why I purchase the products

-I hope that the companies that make ostomy garments become more main stream so that they are more affordable to those that can’t warrant the price, but they are specialist product and looked at as a medical need rather than a fashion outlet due to what they are made for.
+I hope that the companies that make ostomy garments become more mainstream, so that they are more affordable to those that can’t warrant the price.
+At the moment, they are a specialist product and looked at as a medical need rather than a fashion outlet, due to what they are made for.